yasiryagi/helpdesk/roles/validators/README.md

 > joystream-node.exe --name <nodename>
 # If you want your node to show up in the telemetry: https://telemetry.polkadot.io/
 > joystream-node.exe --name <nodename> --telemetry-url ws://telemetry.polkadot.io:1024/

+# Note: due to some issues with our nodes getting mixed up with nodes from the chainX network (see telemetry link),
+# it might help your uptime by also passing:
+--in-peers 100 --out-peers 100
+# after the other flags.
+You can choose any number you like, but default is 25.
 ```
 Your node should now start syncing the blockchain.
 The output should look like this:
 ```